osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

 ## Remove a tenant from a community

 Use this procedure to remove a tenant from a community.
-This action might be necessary if a business relationship changes or a security breach occurs.
+This action might be necessary if a business relationship changes or the tenant's organization experiences a security breach.

 After removing a tenant, you can re-invite the tenant to the community but all data that was previously shared must be shared again with the returning tenant.

-**Note.** Only an OCS user whose role is Community Administrator or Tenant Administrator can remove a tenant from a community.
+**Note.** Only an OCS user who has a Community Administrator role *and* a Tenant Administrator role can remove a tenant from a community.

 1. On the Communities overview page, find the community you want to modify and click **Details**.
 2. On the Community Details page, select the tenant you want to remove from the community.